 All users within the GrantSolutions system must have an account established.
-Please see the following link to access the Grantee User Account form:

-https://www.grantsolutions.gov/support/registration.html Accounts should be established for the Program Director and Authorizing Official at your organization as well as any other users who require access and notifications of award activity.
-All Grantee User Account forms should be submitted directly to the GrantSolutions Help Desk at
+Please see the following link to access the Grantee User Account form: Getting Started - Request a User Account - GrantSolutions.
+Accounts should be established for the Program Director, Authorizing Official, and Financial officers at your organization as well as any other users who require access and notifications of award activity.
+All Grantee User Account forms should be submitted directly to the GrantSolutions Help Desk at help@grantsolutions.gov.